squeek502/resinator/README.md

   + The Win32 RC compiler will not error and instead the node's byte length will overflow and wrap back around to 0.
 This leads to an invalid version node tree.
 - `resinator` will error if a `DIALOG`/`DIALOGEX` resource contains more controls than the max of a `u16`, since the dialog needs to be able to specify its number of controls as a `u16`.
   + The Win32 RC compiler will not error and instead the number of controls will overflow and wrap back around to 0.
 This leads to an incorrect dialog resource.
+- `resinator` will error if a control within a `DIALOG`/`DIALOGEX` resource contains more extra data than the max of a `u16`, since the dialog needs to be able to specify the number of extra data bytes of each control as a `u16`.
+  + The Win32 RC compiler will not error and instead the extra data length of the control will overflow and wrap back around to 0.
+This leads to an incorrect dialog resource.

 ### Unavoidable divergences from the MSVC++ `rc` tool